dsmatthews/SyntroSim-/README.md

 This JavaScript simulation models a **syntropic agriculture ecosystem** using a **3D grid**, where different plant species (protocells) interact, grow, compete, and reproduce based on **energy availability** and **cooperation factors**.
 The code initializes a grid, populates it with various species, updates their energy levels, and renders their evolution over time.
+It is like a game of Go (囲碁) but in 3D and with potentially hundreds of players, plus all of the usual ecosystem dynamics.
+It would be interesting to teach an AI to "understand" this well enough to help manage such a system in a productive and sustainable manner.

 ---